 Elective courses: To be selected from ISU Graduate level courses in consultation with the student's Program of Study committee.
 At least 6 credits of elective courses are required, achieving a cumulative total of at least 26 course credits.

 With the exception of the courses listed in Table C, all courses are currently offered at ISU and the majority are taught by VDPAM faculty.
 VDPAM faculty will develop and offer the courses listed in Table C.

+Catalog description of the new courses:

+VDPAM 5X1: Animal Welfare.
+Cr.
+3. Designing, implementing, and interpreting animal welfare assessment and auditing.
+Conducting field investigations to measure, and improve animal welfare associated with livestock health, and/or productivity.
+Implications of animal behavior on strategies to detect or manage diseases in the population of interest.

+VDPAM 5X2: Ecology of Infectious Diseases.
+Cr.
+3. Understanding dynamics of pathogen transmission within and between population.
+Reducing risk of pathogen introduction in populations.
+Strategies to early detect pathogens, and classify herds according to disease status.
+Quantifying pathogen transmission, and health/production impact in animal populations.
+Applying and measuring the effect of interventions to manipulate disease transmission dynamics within and between populations.

+VDPAM 5X3: Applied diagnostic technologies.
+Cr.
+3. Introduction to population health.
+Applied concepts of virology, serology, bacteriology, and molecular biology for infectious disease detection.
+Beyond pathogen detection: diagnosing infectious diseases in farm animal populations.
+Strengths and limitations of diagnostic assays to diagnose disease.
+Trends in diagnostic investigations.

+VDPAM 5X4: Principles of modeling / Information management.
+Cr.
+3. Applied use of pharmacokinetic / pharmacodynamic (PK/PD) modeling for research, and clinical investigations.
+Transmission of pathogens within and between populations.
+Individual host modeling (virus within host).
+Introduction to information management for animal health-related research and clinical projects.

 c.
 The need for the program and how the need for the program was determined.